Carolina Arredondo

 Carolina Arredondo Marzán (born 20 June 1986) is a Chilean actress who serves as Chile's Ministry of Cultures, Arts and Heritage.

-Personal life
+Biography

-She was born on June 20, 1986 in Santiago de Chile.
-Daughter of Claudio Arredondo Medina, actor, theater director and former councilor of La Florida (from 2006 to 2012), and Carolina Marzán Pinto, actress and deputy of the Republic representing district No. 6 (since 2018).
+She was born on 20 June 1986 in Santiago.
+She is the daughter of actor, theatre director and former municipal councillor Claudio Arredondo Medina, and actress and member of the Chamber of Deputies of Chile Carolina Marzán, who has represented District No. 6 since 2018.
 She is the granddaughter of actors César Arredondo García and Gabriela Medina Espinoza.